The dichotomy spectrum approach for a global nonuniform asymptotic stability problem: Triangular case via uniformization: Preliminar definitions and contextualization

 \begin{remark} A meticulous reading of the proof of the Uniformization Lemma \cite[pp.697--700]{W. Zhang} shows that the family of norms $\{|\cdot|_{t}\}$ verifies $|x|_{t}\leq L_{2}(t)|x|$, where $L_{2}(t)= M(t)+K(t)$. \end{remark}

 \begin{remark} A version of the Uniformization Lemma, where the linear system (\ref{lin}) has the properties of $(Ke^{\varepsilon_{1} s},\gamma)$--nonuniform exponential dichotomy and full $(Me^{\varepsilon_{2} s},\nu)$--nonuniform bounded growth, has been used in \cite{Dragicevic}.
-Additionally, a linear system having the above properties is said to have a strong nonuniform exponential dichotomy. \end{remark}
+Another version of the Uniformization Lemma has been introduced in \cite{Dragicevic2} for nonuniform polynomial dichotomies in evolution equations. \end{remark}